YaKsenia/technical_writing_tips/README.md

       * Structure

 <a name="review"></a>
-4. Review / Edit  + better ask someone else to do it too
+4. Review / Edit + better ask someone else to do it, too
    1. Adjust and reorganize
    2. Editing for style
    3. Incorporate test results